-From figure 2.7 we see that like for mortality there is a clear peak at diagnosis and flattening after approximately 2 years.
+From figure 2.6 we see that like for mortality there is a clear peak at diagnosis and flattening after approximately 2 years.
 But also that the duration is possibly over-modeled.
+Finally there is no indication that the SMR is different for men and women.

-17. It would be natural to simplify the model to one with a non-linear effect of duration and linear effects of age at diagnosis and calendar time, and moreover to squeeze the number of d.f. for the non-linear smooth term for duration:
+18. It would be natural to simplify the model to one with a non-linear effect of duration and linear effects of age at diagnosis and calendar time, and moreover to squeeze the number of d.f. for the non-linear smooth term for duration: